Last updated on February 13, 2024

 4) Closing the Loop and Measuring Success

-Data collection, analysis, and reporting is nothing without action.
+Data collection, analysis, and reporting are nothing without action.
 When you build a customer experience department, make sure you have processes in place to translate data into actions, and actions into successes, both for your team and for the company.

 Another crucial step as you build a customer experience department is to figure out what tools and software your customer experience department needs to implement its strategy.